LG/CY Correspondence for Elliptic Orbifold Curves via Modularity: Local expansions of quasi-modular and almost-holomorphic modular forms

 Recall that the Ramanujan identities for the generators of the ring of quasi-modular forms (expanded around the infinity cup) can be obtained by applying the constant map on the differential equations for the generators of the ring of almost-holomorphic modular forms, as shown in Fig. \ref{figurestructuretheorem}.
 Computationally this follows from the structure theorem between these two rings and the fact that $\partial_{\tau}Y=cY^{2}$ for some constant $c$ and hence vanishes in the holomorphic limit.
 More precisely, near the infinity cusp, the notions of almost-holomorphic modular forms and quasi-modular forms are such that the modular completion of a quasi-modular form $f$ of weight $k$ is given by an almost-holomorphic modular form as a polynomial in $Y$ \cite{Kaneko:1995}:

 Note that $h=\mathscr{C}(Y)-j_{s}^{2}Y$ is a purely holomorphic quantity, we then define quasi-modular forms around $\tau_{*}$ to be the holomorphic limit at $\tau_{*}$ of the Cayley transformations of almost-holomorphic modular forms.
 Then we have a similar structure theorem that an almost-holomorphic modular form is the sum of its holomorphic limit and polynomials in $\mathscr{C}(Y)-h$.
 That is, the non-holomorphic part of $\mathscr{C}(\phi)$ is a polynomial (coefficients are holomorphic functions) in $\mathscr{C}(Y)-h$ or equivalently a polynomial in $\mathscr{C}(Y)$.
 The quantity $h$ measures the deviation between the two notions of holomorphic limits and hence of quasi-modular forms.
 It is easy to see that the notion of quasi-modular form does not depend on the normalization for the Cayley transform since that of the holomorphic limit does not.
+In fact, from \eqref{eqnYC} and the above definition of the holomorphic limit such that $\mathrm{hlim}_{\bar{\tau}\rightarrow \bar{\tau}_{*}}\mathscr{C}(Y)=0$, we can see that taking the holomorphic limit of the Cayley transformation $\mathscr{C}(\phi)=j_{s}^{k}\phi$ of the left hand side in \eqref{holomorphic-limit} amounts to replacing $j_{s}^2 Y=\mathscr{C}(Y)+h$ by $h=2 \sqrt{-1} j_{s}\partial_{\tau}j_{s}$ in the expansion of $j_{s}^{k}\phi$ on the right hand side.
+This is nothing but formally (that is, as if $\tau\mapsto s$ lies in $\mathrm{SL}_{2}(\mathbb{Z})$) applying the transformation law to the quasi-modular form $f$.

 Again the same computation as in the infinity cusp case says that one would get a system of differential equations satisfied by these holomorphic limits, with the ordinary derivative $\partial_{s}$.
 That is, although the notion of holomorphic limit varies when the base point moves, different holomorphic limits do obey the same differential equation system.
 Hence we obtain the following proposition.